mrocklin/blog/_posts/work/2014-12-28-Towards-OOC.md

 Full example
 ------------

-I wrote a tiny wrapper around dask arrays and hooked them up to the into project.
 Here is a tiny proof of concept for an out-of-core dot product.
+I wouldn't expect users to write this.
+I would expect libraries like Blaze to write this.

 ### Create random array on disk